Harry556/Crazy_Snake/README.md

 ## :man_in_tuxedo:Game flow (by Huang xinghai)
 1. Game title and option menu will be displayed in the main page
-2. Player can press key [1-5] for choosing the page getting in.
+2. Player can press key [1-6], it will go to the follow page.
 3. 1.
 [1]Start a new game
 4. 2.
 [2]Load the game
 5. 3.
 [3]How to play
 6. 4.
 [4]Scores records
 7. 5.
+[5]Change difficults
-[5]Exit the game
+8. 5.
+[6]Exit the game
-8. If player start a game, then all the console text will be clear,Then show the game page consist of the text and have the animation
+9. If player start a game, then all the console text will be clear,Then show the game page consist of the text and have the animation
-9. Player controls the movement of snake by press direction key.
+10. Player controls the movement of snake by press direction key.
-10. If player press key [p] while gaming, which will pause the game.
+11. If player press key [p] while gaming, which will pause the game.
-11. If player press key [s] while gaming, which will save the game.
+12. If player press key [s] while gaming, which will save the game.
-12. If player press key [e] while gaming, which will back to the main page.
+13. If player press key [e] while gaming, which will back to the main page.